-Michael Graff-Weisner, Vice President of Programs & Government Relations,
+Michael Graff-Weisner, Vice President of Strategy & External Relations,

 Michael Graff-Weisner has served in this role since 2007 at Chrysalis - a nonprofit organization dedicated to helping economically disadvantaged and homeless individuals become self-sufficient through employment opportunities.
 Michael brings more than 10 years' experience in the nonprofit, private, and public sectors to his position at Chrysalis.
 Born and raised in Los Angeles, Michael received a B.A. in Economics and Spanish from Amherst College and a Master of Public Policy from the John F. Kennedy School of Government.